tenicepost/api-docs/README.md

 --------

 #### Intro<a id="id-intro"></a>
-The API for authentication and authorization provides you the authentication key which enables the use of all the DHL-endpoints that are secured.

-The DHL APIs implements the JWT for secure authentication and authorization.
+The DHL API's implements the JWT for secure authentication and authorization.
 This JWT token is to be provided in the Authorization header using the bearer scheme.
-In the  [API docs ](https://api-gw.dhlparcel.nl/docs/#/) a lock <span>&#x1F512;</span> is showen on the right hand side of the endpoint to identify a secured endpoint.
+This token is necessary for all DHL secured endpoints.
+These secured API's are identified by a lock <span>&#x1F512;</span> in the [API docs ](https://api-gw.dhlparcel.nl/docs/#/) on the right hand side of the endpoint.

 The api-gateway checks performs the following checks on the token for secured services: